-- Arts education, as defined by Washington state law, includes all four disciplines: dance, music, theater, and visual art.
+- Arts education, as defined by Washington state law, includes five disciplines: dance, media arts, music, theater, and visual art.

 - Arts education is not an optional enrichment activity.
 In accordance with the Basic Education Act, arts education is a mandated core subject and required to be taught in Washington state schools.

 - Despite this mandate, in Washington state, ¾ of elementary students receive only two hours or less of arts education each week.